chrede88/home-ops/docs/old/external-dns-pihole.md

 # External DNS

-***Cluster Changes***
-I've moved my local dns to my Unifi controller.
-If you're looking for how external-dns works with pihole, go [here](./old/external-dns-pihoe.md).

 External DNS is great little service that automates the creation of dns records.
-I'll point External DNS to my unifi controller and from there extenal-dns will do the rest.
+For now, I'll just deployed it for my local dns which I use pihole for.
+I'll point External DNS to my main pihole instance and from there orbital sync will sync the rest.

 ## Flux resources
 Let's first define the Flux resources I need.
 The first thing is a helm repository: